 Early Origins of the Harvedon family

 The surname Harvedon was first found in Flintshire, Wales at Hawarden, a small village near the border of Cheshire and Wales.
 Legend has it that in the Church a statue of the Virgin Mary fell in 946, killing the wife of the Governor of the Castle.
 The statue was put on trial and condemned to death by drowning.
 The statue floated up the River Dee and washed up at Chester.

 Early History of the Harvedon family

 This web page shows only a small excerpt of our Harvedon research.
-Another 197 words (14 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Harvedon History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1206, 1574, 1662, 1686 and 1735 are included under the topic Early Harvedon History in all our PDF Extended History products and printed products wherever possible.

 Harvedon Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Hawarden, Hawardens, Hawerden, Harweden, Harveden, Harvedon and many more.

-Early Notables of the Harvedon family (pre 1700)
+Early Notables of the Harvedon family

-Another 19 words (1 lines of text) are included under the topic Early Harvedon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Harvedon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harvedon family

-, families began to migrate abroad in enormous numbers.
+Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Harvedon name or one of its variants: Robert Harveden who landed in North America in 1705.